ruihan1228/BI-codes/README.md

 # BI-codes
-My attempt on creating mini programs of basic concepts in Bioinformatics
+My attempts on recreating simplified mini programs of basic concepts in Bioinformatics.